Asbestos in Ceilings

 In 2022, the Asbestos Testing and Consultancy Association (ATaC) and the National Organisation of Asbestos Consultants (NORAC) published a report using reputable survey data from 128,761 properties across the UK.
 Asbestos containing materials (ACMs) were found in 78% of them.

-Asbestos popcorn ceilings were a common feature of homes constructed before the mid-1980s.
-Coatings such as Artex allowed builders and DIY-ers to apply textured finishes to ceilings and walls without the need for plastering skills.
+Asbestos 'popcorn' ceilings or Artex were a common feature of homes constructed before the mid-1980s.
+Coatings such as Artex allowed builders to apply textured finishes to ceilings and walls without the need for plastering skills.

-Like many ACMs, asbestos in ceilings is usually non-hazardous until it is disturbed.
-However, disturbing it can be as simple as hammering or drilling into it, or if it becomes accidentally damaged or even when changing lighting fittings.
+Like many ACMs, asbestos is usually safe until it is disturbed or damaged.
+Disturbing or damaging the material can be as simple as hammering or drilling into it, or if it becomes accidentally damaged by general wear and tear.
+It can even be disturbed or even when changing lighting fittings.

 How to Identify Asbestos in Ceilings

 When it comes to identifying asbestos in ceilings, sampling and analysis of the material is required.
-Asbestos was used in ceilings in several ways; as well as the textured or popcorn coatings, asbestos was also incorporated into plasterboard panels and moulded decorative features, meaning in theory, your property could feature asbestos ceiling panels, popcorn coatings and decorative accents.
+Asbestos was used in ceilings in several ways; as well as the textured or popcorn coatings, asbestos was also incorporated into plasterboard panels and moulded decorative features.

 What to Do if You Suspect Asbestos in Your Ceiling

-If you suspect that your property may feature asbestos popcorn ceilings, do not disturb them.
-Contact a trusted asbestos surveyor as soon as possible.
+If you suspect that your property may feature asbestos, contact a reputable asbestos surveyor as soon as possible.
 They will be able to offer asbestos sampling, asbestos management surveys, asbestos demolition surveys and asbestos refurbishment surveys, conducted in accordance with the Control of Asbestos Regulations (CAR) 2012.

 The type of survey you need will depend on whether you are planning to simply identify and manage any ACMs, refurbish areas of your property that might contain ACMs or demolish the property.
 Your survey provider can also provide the next steps if any ACMs are found as well as often facilitate licensed or non-licensed asbestos removal.